Regulating (abuse on) Social media: a new approach?

 Charles Clore House, 17 Russell Square, Bloomsbury, London WC1B 5DR

-The potential for the Internet to cause harm has been the subject of political consideration recently, with the House of Lords going through an inquiry into Internet regulation, the House of Commons carrying out an inquiry into fake news and the UK government’s Internet Safety Strategy Green Paper setting out some of the harms to individuals and society caused by users of social networks.
-Abuse of people through the misuse of social media is one of today’s great challenges, affecting a wide spectrum of society – such as the bullying of children by other children or misogynistic abuse, which are harmful, but not always, necessarily illegal.
-Just as in ‘real life’, combatting this type of abuse online is not straightforward.
-As with other facets of Internet policy, it involves a difficult task in balancing rights, including the right to freedom of expression.
+The potential for the Internet to cause harm has been the subject of much political consideration in the UK recently, and the abuse of people through the misuse of social media is one of today’s great challenges.
+Just as in ‘real life’, combatting this type of abuse online is not straightforward, and involves a difficult task in balancing rights, including the right to freedom of expression.

-In order to consider how harm on social media might be reduced while respecting fundamental human rights, panelists will explore an evolution towards a functioning, common sense policy and regulatory approach.
-The discussion would consider a number of current questions and suggestions, including calls for social media platforms to be subject to a duty of care - what the ‘duty of care’ in today’s online environment could look like, including in day to day, operational realities; how would a new regulatory approach be enforced, and by whom?
-Is additional legislation necessary, or is there a place for self- or co-regulation, or both?
+In order to consider how harm on social media might be reduced while respecting fundamental human rights, panellists will explore an evolution towards a functioning, common sense policy and regulatory approach.
+The discussion will consider a number of current questions and suggestions, and will ask if additional legislation is necessary, or is there a place for self- or co-regulation, or both?

 Early Career Researcher, Information Law and Policy Centre, Institute of Advanced Legal Studies